 You may use these tips to make teens participate and keep them engaged.

-- Choose games with goals that are easy to understand and achieve.
+- Choose games with goals and challenges that are easy to understand and achieve.

 - You can make the goal difficult, but ensure it is attainable.
 A goal that seems impossible can demotivate the teens and lead to a lack of active participation.